SOLAR PHOTOVOLTAIC

 What exactly is a solar farm and how do you build one?

-Solar panels are the fundamental component of a solar installation.
-They contain a silicon layer that changes sunlight into a direct electric current.
-An inverter then converts this current into the alternating current we use in our homes and to transport electricity across the country
+Solar panels are the basic building block of any solar installation.
+A silicon layer in the panel converts the sun’s rays into a direct electric current.
+An inverter transforms that current into the alternating current that we use in our homes and to transport electricity across the country.

 On a solar farm panels are raised off the ground on metal frames and thousands of panels are connected together to generate enough electricity to power a small town rather than a single household.
 The solar farm is connected to a nearby electricity substation so that power can be delivered to local homes and business.